-When a debt is settled, the creditor updates your credit report to show a status of “Settled” or “Paid Settled.”
-While a "Settled" status is slightly better than an "Unpaid" status, any payment status other than “Paid as agreed” or Paid in full” is bad for your credit.
+When a debt is settled, a creditor updates your credit report to show a status of “settled” or “paid settled.”
+While a "settled" status is slightly better than an "unpaid" status, any payment status other than “paid as agreed” or "paid in full” can damage your credit.

 Your credit score might experience a similar drop if you have a credit profile similar to these scenarios and you’re settling only one debt.
 Your credit score could fall even further if you settle on multiple accounts.